Python-Test-Engineer/eval-framework/README.md

 For the PyTest Full Stack Framework please see [https://pytest-cookbook.com/](https://pytest-cookbook.com/)

-Alhtough this is a UV based project, you can run it as a standard `pip` project with the `requirements.txt` file.
+Alhtough this is a UV based project, you can run it as a standard `pip` project with the `requirements.txt` file and a `python -m venv venv` to set up a virtual environment if you want one.

 ## for UV